Skip to Content

 STEP 1: Sharing the Code

-The process begins when a satisfied customer shares their referral code with someone they think would benefit from your offerings.
+A satisfied customer shares their referral code with someone.
 This can be done through various channels, including social media, email, or messaging apps.

 STEP 2: Redemption

-The recipient of the referral code, intrigued by the recommendation, uses the code during checkout or sign-up.
-This step is crucial, as it signifies the conversion of a potential lead into an actual customer.
+The recipient of the referral code uses the code during checkout or sign-up.
+This signifies the conversion of a potential lead into a customer.

 STEP 3: Referral Tracking and Validation

-As the referral code is entered, your system recognizes it, attributing the referral to the original customer.
-This method of referral tracking ensures the referrer is accurately credited for their successful referral.
+The system recognizes the referral code, attributing the referral to the original customer.
+This method of referral tracking ensures the referrer is credited for their referral.

 STEP 4: Rewards and Incentives